openknowledge/kafka-api-showcase/kafka-reactive-messaging/README.md

 ### Sending And Receiving Kafka Records

-The Kafka Connector send and retrieves Kafka Records from Kafka Brokers and maps each of them to Reactive Messaging `Messages` and vice versa.
+The Kafka Connector sends and retrieves Kafka Records from Kafka Brokers and maps each of them to Reactive Messaging `Messages` and vice versa.

 For the following example a Kafka broker, which is accessible at `kafka:9092` and a topic named `custom-messages` are used.